ibpsa/project1-boptest/README.md

 - ``/baselines`` contains scripts and data for baselining KPIs for test cases with their embedded control.
 - ``/bacnet`` contains code for a bacnet interface.

-## Quick-Start to Use BOPTEST on a Local Computer
+## Quick-Start to Deploy and Use BOPTEST on a Local Computer
+BOPTEST can be deployed and used on your own computing resource by following the steps below.

 1) Download or Clone this repository.

 2) Install [Docker](https://docs.docker.com/get-docker/).